Back to jobs

 Required Qualifications

-• 5+ years of shipping, receiving, warehouse, or logistics experience in aerospace, defense, or regulated manufacturing.
+• Minimum 10 years of experience in shipping, receiving, warehouse operations, inventory control, or logistics within aerospace, defense, aviation, military, or highly regulated manufacturing environments.

-• Knowledge of defense aerospace quality and compliance requirements.
+• Strong knowledge of aerospace and defense industry quality and regulatory requirements.

-• Experience with ERP/MRP systems such as SAP, Oracle, Costpoint, or Epicor.
+• Experience with ERP/MRP systems such as SAP, Oracle, Costpoint, Epicor, or equivalent.

 • Forklift certification or ability to obtain certification.